It's always nice when we manage to save money on our utility bills, but you should know there’s a way to do it when you aren’t even home.

 It starts with your thermostat.
 By using automatic schedules, you can tailor the temperature to your needs.
 This means establishing various temperature settings for when you’re at home, away or even when you’re asleep.

 With a few simple adjustments, you'll be able to enjoy comfortable temperatures while also keeping more of your money.
 Here are some ways your thermostat can save you money in the summer:

 While at Home

-- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
-It also important to check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot over time.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
+You should also check for any gaps around windows, doors and even outdoor fixtures.
+Devoting time and effort to sealing leaks now can help you save a lot in the long run.